 Intrepid does not take part in activities such school or orphanage visits.
 We took an industry leadership role on orphanage tourism in 2016; removing these visits from all our trips.
 Despite travellers’ good intentions, orphanage visits can perpetuate a system where children are unnecessarily separated from their families and, in some cases, abused.

-Similarly, we don’t operate ‘voluntourism’ itineraries.
+In line with this, we don’t operate ‘voluntourism’ itineraries.
 While there are many excellent volunteer agencies around the world, we recognise that voluntourism can be detrimental to children, and that it may remove job opportunities from locals.

 We also discourage our travellers from buying from children or offering them gifts, as this may encourage a culture of begging and promote the belief that all tourists are safe.